Cochliomyia: Human management

 As with many things, prevention is the best cure.
-Any open wound, even one so small as a blister, is a potential infestation site, and should be treated accordingly with approved pesticides.
+Any open wound, even one so small as a blister, is a potential infestation site and should be treated accordingly with approved pesticides.
 At times of the year when livestock are most vulnerable (castration, birthing, etc.), daily inspections should be conducted when possible.
 Infestations detected early are quite treatable, but fatalities can and do result from advanced infestation, particularly in sheep and newborn calves.

 Secondary screwworms appear only around an existing wound (wound in this case being defined as including the opened cord area of newborn livestock), so practice facultative myiasis.
 They are attracted most strongly to infected wounds due to the strong odor of the wound's discharge, but even a small blister or abrasion can serve as an infestation site.
 Flies can also be induced to lay their eggs in hair or wool that is matted thickly and stained with any bodily fluid.

 As with C. hominivorax, the first sign of an infestation is often the irritated surface of the wound, producing many of the same symptoms.
 The larvae can be diagnosed and identified by a trained professional based on larval size, shape (again following the spiraled screw-shape), and ultimately on spiracle pattern.
 These larvae lack the distinctive pigmented tracheal tubes that mark C. hominivorax.

 As the secondary screwworm does not have the biological characteristic of single lifetime breeding as does C. hominivorax, no widespread control methods are currently in place beyond the usual pesticide spraying done for general fly control.
 However, due to its being associated with facultative myiasis, its impact on livestock in the United States is not nearly as severe.
 It can also be associated with human infestation in poorly run medical facilities and areas stricken by poverty, so vigilance is essential.

 Distribution

-Both species thrive in tropical areas which are warm and humid.
+Both species thrive in tropical areas that are warm and humid.
 C. macellaria is the most common species of the two in North America, distributed throughout northern South America, Central America, Caribbean Islands, the United States, and southern Canada.

-C. hominivorax was distributed throughout the northern South America, Central America, Caribbean Islands, and the United States prior to the use of the sterile insect technique, after which it was eliminated from the U.S. and Mexico.
-However, the bordering Central American countries serve a challenge to keep the species eliminated since these countries still have populations of this fly.
+C. hominivorax was distributed throughout northern South America, Central America, the Caribbean Islands, and the United States before the use of the sterile insect technique, after which it was eliminated from the U.S. and Mexico.
+However, the bordering Central American countries pose a challenge to keep the species eliminated, since these countries still have populations of this fly.
 Many of these countries continue to implement elimination programs.